The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

 Monday 25th May

-There are many TV picks for financial institution vacation Monday, whether or not you’re searching for an amazing documentary or a comedy drama to binge watch.
+There are many TV picks for financial institution vacation Monday, whether or not you’re in search of a fantastic documentary or a comedy drama to binge watch.

 - Monkman and Seagull’s Genius Adventures, BBC Two, 9pm